haddocking/haddocking.github.io/education/molmod_online/simulation.md

 <a class="prompt prompt-attention">
 You may have noticed that NMRBox is in the process of migrating its virtual machines from Ubuntu 20 to Ubuntu 24.
 The “Selecting an initial structure” section of this course was developed with Ubuntu 20 in mind and is currently not functional under Ubuntu 24.
-However, Ubuntu 24 can be used for the rest of this part of the course.
+However, Ubuntu 24 can be used for the remaining of this part of the course.
 </a>

 In NMRBox, after you open the terminal prompt you notice `username@machine`, where your username is the same as the NMRbox username.